Kirlovon/anonymous-request/README.md

 # Anonymous-Request
-This library allows you to send anonymous GET request via Tor routers.
+This library allows you to send anonymous GET request via Tor.
 Each request passes through different Tor routers, and takes about 3 seconds.

 Powered by awesome **[mini-tor](https://github.com/wbenny/mini-tor)**, made by **[wbenny](https://github.com/wbenny)**.